Gesta Tancredi

-Gesta Tancredi in expeditione Hierosolymitana (The Deeds of Tancred in the Crusade), also known by its full title Gesta Tancredi Siciliae Regis in expeditione Hierosolymitana, is usually called simply Gesta Tancredi, is a prosimetric history written in laconic Latin prose and episodes of verse by Norman chaplin Ralph of Caen (before 1079 – after 1130).
+Gesta Tancredi in expeditione Hierosolymitana (The Deeds of Tancred in the Crusade), also known by its full title Gesta Tancredi Siciliae Regis in expeditione Hierosolymitana, is usually called simply Gesta Tancredi, is a prosimetric history written in laconic Latin prose and episodes of verse by Norman chaplain Ralph of Caen (before 1079 – after 1130).
 His text provides an exceptional narrative of the First Crusade and events the Crusade entailed, especially those that involved Tancred.
 It is one of only half a dozen firsthand Latin accounts of those events.

 Ralph is largely known to history for this work, though he acted as chaplain to Bohemond of Taranto.
-He did not take part in the First Crusade, but joined Bohemond later, during his recruiting tour for the crusade of 1107.
+He did not take part in the First Crusade, but joined Bohemond later, during his recruiting tour for the Crusade of 1107.
 He was a native of Caen in Normandy who was a student of Arnulf of Chocques, the future Latin Patriarch of Jerusalem.
 Arnulf departed for the Crusade in the entourage of Robert II, Duke of Normandy.
 Ralph was taken up by Bohemond, during Bohemond's return to Francia.
 After arriving with Bohemond's entourage at his return to Palestine (1107), Ralph took service with Bohemond's nephew Tancred, who ruled the principality of Antioch from 1108 to 1112.